September 17, 2018

 When you try to multitask, you’re not fully engaged in the task at hand and are constantly moving back and forth between tasks, therefore you cannot give in your maximum effort to one task.
 This results in decreased productivity and time wastage.

 So, it’s safe to say that multitasking is not the best way to manage your time.
 Instead of squeezing more tasks into your work schedule, try to accomplish small meaningful ones that matter the most and manage your time in a better way.

 It’s highly likely that you have more than one task in line for the day.
 In order to get all of them done at the right time, batch together the similar or related tasks.
 A simple reason to do this is that different kinds of tasks demand different abilities.
 By doing similar tasks together, your brain does not switch modes- keeping you alert and focused.

-This simple time management technique for work is effective in a way that it can really help you to keep all your tasks organized and prevents mental exhaustion which usually results from trying to accomplish multiple tasks during the day.
+This simple time management technique for work is effective in a way that can really help you to keep all your tasks organized and prevents mental exhaustion which usually results from trying to accomplish multiple tasks during the day.

 7. Take regular breaks

 You’re at your workstation, feeling all productive and energized, ideas are flowing and everything seems to be working fine, but this won’t last forever.
 There will come a time when you’ll zone out and feel unfocused.
 That’s the time when you need a short break!

 One of the effective time management techniques at work is to take regular small breaks throughout your working hours, as these small breaks help you stay focused.
 Taking a small break during a task is a great way to keep you concentrated on that particular task for longer periods of time.